Webgardener/bbl-ansible-vault/README.md

 $ cd /vagrant
 $ ansible-playbook --inventory-file=virtualpress-inventory -v setup.yml
 ```
 Oups !
 Ansible cannot decipher the encrypted file...
-Which is completely normal since we have not provided the key.
+Which is completely normal since we have not provided the password.

 ![error key](error-key.png)